AIGA, CAA, UCDA, SoTA, CDA, STA, and TTChi

-As well as participating in activities and programs held by AIGA and UCDA (University and College Designers Association), Sharon and Guy are committed to fulfilling key roles within SoTA, CDA, STA and TypeThursday Chicago.
+As well as participating in activities and programs held by AIGA, CAA, UCDA (University and College Designers Association), Sharon and Guy are committed to fulfilling key roles within SoTA, CDA, STA and TypeThursday Chicago.

 Society of Typographic Aficionados